Tochukz/Entity-Framework/Beginning-Entity-Framework-Core2.0/readme.md

 > dotnet-ef dbcontext scaffold  "Server=CHUCKSM;Database=OjlinksDB;Trusted_Connection=False;User Id=db_user;Password=db_pass;" Microsoft.EntityFrameworkCore.SqlServer -o Data
 ```
 This will generate a DbContext class and models for all the tables in your database inside the Data directory.

+__Useful Flags__
+Here are some useful flag for the `dotnet-ef` CLI tool
+* `--force` to overwrite your existing DbContext and Entities.
+* `--use-database-names` to retain your database column name case.
+* `--project` to specify the project to be acted on
+* `-c` to specify the name you want for your DB Context